 Knowing that any picnic might dissolve in chaos when attacked by a flying critter, readers of Punch, Britain’s premier satirical magazine, laughed at Leech’s mock tragedy.
 They might have also smiled patronizingly at the verbal pun “wopps,” the Cockney pronunciation of wasp.

 Only a small circle of friends might have known that Dickens is the heroic figure brandishing a dinner knife while protecting his wife Catherine from a nasty “wopps.”
 The cartoon is Leech’s way of thanking Charles and Catherine Dickens for a good time during a recent vacation with them on the Isle of Wight.

 Leech knew that Dickens loved picnics, especially eating boiled potatoes cooked in a kettle brought along for that purpose.
-Whether or not any of the Dickens family picnics turned topsy-turvy is unknown, but Leech could not help inventing one.
+Whether or not Dickens’s family picnics turned topsy-turvy is unknown, but Leech could not help invent one.

 Leech illustrated Dickens’ A Christmas Carol (1843).
 Despite its success, he never worked on Dickens’ other novels, though they remained friends.

 See John Leech.
 Awful Appearance of Wopps at a Picnic wood engraving.
 Punch, or the London Charivari, v.17, (August 25, 1849); Charles Dickens: A Family History vol. 3, ed.
 Norman Page.
 London: Routledge, 1999.